The Dry Ten Martini Problem for Sturmian Hamiltonians: Introduction and main results

 \subsection{A bird's-eye view on the spectrum of Sturmian Hamiltonians}

-Sturmian Hamiltonians belong to the family of dynamically-defined Schrödinger operators (see more in Appendix~\ref{App: Sturmian dynamical systems} and \cite{DaFi22-book_1,DaFi24-book_2}).
-In the literature, one can find various characterizations of the spectrum of Sturmian Hamiltonians, which turned out to be useful for analyzing their spectral properties.
-We refer the reader to \cite{DaEmGo15-survey,Dam17-Survey,Jitomirskaya2019,DaFi24-book_2} for a detailed elaboration and we just mention the main tools used for Sturmian dynamical systems.
-The spectrum can be characterized by a few alternative approaches: \begin{itemize} \item The energies for which the Lyapunov exponent vanishes (denoted by $\mathcal{Z}$) are used to prove Cantor spectrum of Lebesgue measure zero \cite{Sut87,BIST89,Len02} by applying the Kotani theory \cite{Kotani89}. \item The energies for which the positive semiorbit under the trace map stays bounded (denoted by $B$) are used to estimate the fractal dimension of the spectrum \cite{Raym95,DaGoYe16}. \item The energies described in terms of a coding scheme (denoted here by $\Pi$).
+Sturmian Hamiltonians belong to the class of dynamically defined Schrödinger operators.
+Various characterizations of their spectra have been developed in the literature, and these have proved useful in their spectral analysis.
+For detailed accounts, we refer the reader to \cite{DaEmGo15-survey,Dam17-Survey,DaFi22-book_1,DaFi24-book_2}; here we recall only the main tools used in the analysis of Sturmian Hamiltonians.
+Their spectrum admits several alternative characterizations: \begin{itemize} \item The energies for which the Lyapunov exponent vanishes (denoted by $\mathcal{Z}$) are used to prove Cantor spectrum of Lebesgue measure zero \cite{Sut89,BIST89,Len02,DaLe06_Boshernitzan,DaLe06_ZeroMeasure} by applying Kotani theory \cite{Kotani89}. \item The energies for which the positive semiorbit under the trace map stays bounded (denoted by $\mathcal{B}$) are used to estimate the fractal dimension of the spectrum \cite{Casdagli1986,Raym95,Damanik2008,DaGoYe16}. \item The energies described in terms of a coding scheme (denoted here by $\Pi$).
 This is an approach influenced by Casdagli \cite{Casdagli1986} and fully developed by Raymond \cite{Raym95} to show that all the gaps are there for $V>4$.
 This coding scheme turns also to be useful for studying the transport exponents and the fractal dimensions of the spectrum \cite{Raym95,KiKiLa03,Damanik2008,DamanikGorodetski2011,Liu2014,Damanik2015,CaoQu_arXiv23}.
-Similar coding scheme appears also for the Period doubling sequence \cite{LiQuYa22-PeriodDoubl}. \end{itemize} In the current paper, we change the perspective from a coding scheme to the boundary of a tree, $\partial\tree$, and the map $\emap$.
-Adding this approach, we may briefly summarize the different representations of the spectrum by
+Similar coding scheme appears also for the Period doubling sequence \cite{LiQuYa22-PeriodDoubl}. \end{itemize} In the present paper, we shift the viewpoint from this coding scheme, which applies for $V>4$, to the spectral $\alpha$-tree, its boundary $\partial\tree$ and the map $\emap$.
+We discussed the relationship between these two viewpoints in \cite{BaBeBiTh22}.
+With this additional perspective, the different representations of the spectrum may be summarized as